OwenTheProgrammer/Open-Latrix/README.md

 I am the sole owner, creator, and copyright holder of Latrix ("Latrix" or "Latrix Laser System.")
 Latrix represents the software distributed in the form of a typical unitypackage and/or Unity project.
 The original version of Latrix will remain *closed source.*

 I grant permission to use, distribute, modify, make derivative works, and publish projects using Open-Latrix.
 The only condition I ask of is to credit this github repository and/or my Gumroad page for Latrix (please and thank ya!)
+Please place said credits where one can easily find it and within or around the space your experience inhabits.
+Credits must be free of obstruction, easily readible, and accessible to the general public without restriction.

 The original distribution of Latrix can be purchased seperately and *can not be redistributed.* This version is a careful reimplementation of the concepts I've come up with regaurding efficient shader raymarching, spanning **two years** of research and development.